patriciatran/mrsa-project-eLife2025/phages/README.md

 ## Run code

 ## Next steps
-This workflow will create transcripts count files.
+This workflow will create assembled phage genomes, along with genome annotations and taxonomy files.
 I recommend using Globus.org to transfer files to your ResearchDrive or to your personal endpoint.
 For instructions, please visit: https://chtc.cs.wisc.edu/uw-research-computing/globus

 ## References